• Skip to main content

 A buffer stage basically a reinforced intermediate stage which allows the input current to reach the output without getting affected by the output loading.

-In one of the previous posts we learned about logic “NOT” gate which is also called digital inverter.
+In one of the previous posts I have explained about logic “NOT” gate which is also called digital inverter.
 In a NOT gate output is always complementary to input.

 So, if the input is “HIGH” the output turns “LOW”, if the input is “LOW” the output turns “HIGH”, so this is called as inverter.